25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 9. Lee Turkey Farm – East Windsor, New Jersey

 The farm is the first in New Jersey to offer U-pick crops.
 In 1999, a corn maze was set up on the farm.
-PYO crops like strawberries, cherries, apples, peaches, nectarines, blackberries, etc., are available.
+PYO crops like strawberries, cherries, apples, peaches, nectarines, and blackberries are available.

 Lee Turkey Farm East Windsor